openhab/openhab-docs/rules/concepts.md

 These following code snippets implement the examples from the top of this page using UI rules, [JS Scripting](https://openhab.org/addons/automation/jsscripting) and [DSL rules](/docs/configuration/rules-dsl).

 The code from the JS Scripting examples can be used in file-based scripts that are created inside the `/automation/js` folder and have `.js` as their file extension.
+You can paste the code snippets from the UI rules in the UI rule editor to inspect the examples.

 It is recommended to use helper libraries where they are available, as they provide an easy-to-use API to access openHAB functionality and avoid type problems related to the different languages combined.